Shopify Wholesale Shipping Guide: Tutorials & Strategies

 2. Calculated shipping rates

-Compared to flat shipping rates, the calculated shipping rates of Shopify are very convenient.
+Compared to flat shipping rates, the calculated Shopify wholesale shipping rates are very convenient.
 In addition, since the shipping fees are calculated based on the exact cost checked by third-party shipping services like UPS or FedEx, the result might be much more accurate than flat shipping rates and help you charge your wholesale customers the exact fee that the shipping carriers required.

 However, calculated shipping charges are only available for selective destinations.
 For example, you can only apply calculated shipping charges for both the United States & Canada area for Shopify Shipping users that use shipping carriers like USPS, DHL, and UPS.